Are you curious about the frequency at which to change hydraulic fluid in a log splitter?

 Related Reading: What Size of Hydraulic Cylinder Should I Get for Log Splitter?

-How Long Does Hydraulic Fluid Last
+How Long Does Hydraulic Fluid in a Log Splitter Last?

 - How often do you use the machine